 Peter Pan (Peter Pan): Everything about Peter Pan is iconic from his personality to the way he looks and the way he lives.
 Peter Pan is the boy who never grows up.
 He’s all about fun and adventure.
 He lives on an otherworldly island with his friends, the Lost Boys.
 But consider Peter Pan’s image, particularly the one popularized by the Disney movie: he wears a green cap with a red feather in it, a green tunic and leggings.
 He’s got a knife on his belt and brown, pointy shoes.
 This ensemble is distinct and immediately recognizable.

 Scarlett O’Hara (Gone with the Wind): People keep telling me she’s an anti-hero, that she’s wicked and unlikeable, but I adore Scarlett O’Hara.
 Remember, she’s only sixteen years old when the story starts.
 Keeping her age in mind, her envious, arrogant nature is more understandable.
-She goes on to do whatever she must to survive, take care of her family, and keep her land.
+She goes on to do whatever she must to survive, take care of her family, and maintain her material comfort.
 Surrounded by war and famine, Scarlett doesn’t have much of a chance to mature, but eventually she thrives.
 She becomes an aggressive, independent woman who takes charge of her own destiny in a time and place when women were generally submissive, passive, and dependent on men.
 What makes her iconic is that she goes against the grain, and in the film, she boasts a striking wardrobe and memorable catch-phrases (fiddle-dee-dee, I’ll think about it tomorrow).

 Dorothy (The Wonderful Wizard of Oz): Dorothy is one of the most iconic characters of all time, thanks to the 1929 film based on L. Frank Baum’s books.
 Let’s look at the movie for this one.
 Dorothy is a teenager but decidedly girly with her blue frock and braids.
 She carries her little dog Toto around in a basket.
 And she’s wearing those sparkling red slippers!
 Dorothy’s ensemble is one of the most recognizable in popular culture.
 But despite her girlish appearance, Dorothy displays the kind of heroism that was rare to see in female characters back in those days.
 She liberates almost everyone she meets, kills the villain (the Wicked Witch of the West), unmasks the corrupt leader (the wizard himself), and in the end, learns that she’s had everything she needs to find her way home all along.
 Not only does this story feature an iconic character — it’s got adventure, iconic sidekicks, and was way ahead of its time.

 Indiana Jones (Raiders of the Lost Ark): I already mentioned Indie, so let’s look at what makes him so iconic.
 Like many other iconic characters, he goes against the grain.
 By day, he’s a handsome, refined professor in a tweed suit and spectacles.
-The rest of the time, he’s a daring adventurer who risks life and limb for ancient archeological artifacts.
+The rest of the time, he’s a daring adventurer who risks life and limb for ancient archaeological artifacts.
 His iconic status gets a lot of help from his banged-up brown fedora and trusty whip as well his trademark wisecracks.

 Iconic Characters Share Similarities